Part of the TitleMax Title Loans chain · locations

 TitleMax Title Loans at 4100 Independence Ave in Kansas City, MO is a dedicated title loan and payday loan storefront open Monday through Saturday.
 The location operates from 9AM to 7PM on Mondays and Fridays, with reduced hours Tuesday through Thursday (9AM-6PM) and Saturday (9AM-4PM), closed Sundays.

-At this Kansas City location, you can apply for title loans using your vehicle as collateral, with same-day approval and funding available.
-The store also offers payday advances for those who need quick cash.
+At this Kansas City location, you can apply for title loans using your vehicle as collateral, with provider-stated same-day approval timing and funding available.
+The store also offers payday advances for those who are researching short-term cash access.
 Contact the Kansas City branch at 816-241-0829 to discuss loan options, eligibility requirements, and the specific terms available for your situation.

 Services & Features